MarkC-b3d/FSTools/README.md

 - [ ] Render presets menu.
 - [ ] Preferences menu for users to toggle between pie menus and layout menu operators.
 - [ ] Writing a wiki on github.
+- [ ] VFX and Motion Tracking tools and menus